collective/collective.recipe.backup/README.rst

 - We are tested on Travis:
   https://travis-ci.org/collective/collective.recipe.backup

-- Questions and comments to the Plone product-developers list or to mailto:maurits@vanrees.org.
+- Questions and comments to https://community.plone.org or to `Maurits van Rees <mailto:maurits@vanrees.org>`_.

 Example usage